elliance/meta-help/README.md

 ### Tip #4.
 Pick the right organization type

 Pick the type that best describes your organization.
-Some types, such as [LocalBusiness], provide additional fields that you can set to improve your apperance.
+Some types, such as [LocalBusiness](http://schema.org/LocalBusiness), provide additional fields that you can set to improve your apperance.

 Look for "More specific Types" towards the bottom of the [Organizatoin](http://schema.org/Organization) page to dig into this list.